+Advisors: Sean Skipworth, 409-933-8303 and Doug Alvarez, 409-933-8435

+Website: www.com.edu/sga

+Email: sga@com.edu

-Advisors: Sean Skipworth, 409-933-8303 and Doug Alvarez, 409-933-8435 Website: www.com.edu/sga Email: sga@com.edu The Student Government Association is made up of a active student organization.
+The Student Government Association is made up of an elected body of officers and one representative from each active student organization.
 The role of SGA is to promote student participation in the decision-making process, to serve and to represent the student body.
 In addition, SGA and the Student Life Department will plan and develop educational, recreational, social, cultural and entertainment programs for the college community.
 Participants can develop leadership skills and learn to organize special events.
 Monthly meetings are open to the college community, and all credit students are invited to participate.